Demilade Sonuga's blog

 ./target/release/site results.db

 This will start a web server that you can use to view the results.
-When you open the site, under the "Do another comparison" header, enter "ion" for before and "fastalloc" for after, then click then submit button:
+When you open the site, under the "Do another comparison" header, enter "ion" for before and "fastalloc" for after, then click the submit button:

 Rustc Perf Site